 7.2 Cameras may be available that make recordings of the area/the venue where the Event takes place, for the purpose of surveillance and safety.

 Article 8 Prohibited items

-8.1 At the risk of confiscation, a Visitor may not bring, either for himself or another person – or have in his possession – at the Event venue, any professional photography-, film-, drone-, sound- and/or other recording equipment of any nature, glassware, plastic bottles, (alcoholic) beverages, selfie sticks that if extended are longer than 1.5 meter and/or constructions that are not intended for that purpose, food, drugs (among others drugs that are listed on list I and II of the Opium Act), nitrous oxide (cartridges), cans, fireworks, animals, weapons and/or dangerous objects (including – but not limited to – spray cans or CS gas) or use such items prior to or during an Event.
+8.1 At the risk of confiscation, a Visitor may not bring, either for himself or another person – or have in his possession – at the Event venue, any professional photography-, film-, drone-, sound- and/or other recording equipment of any nature, glassware, plastic bottles, (alcoholic) beverages, selfie sticks that if extended are longer than 1.5 meter and/or constructions that are not intended for that purpose, food, drugs and substances resembling drugs (among others drugs that are listed on list I and II of the Opium Act), nitrous oxide (cartridges), cans, fireworks, animals, weapons and/or dangerous objects (including – but not limited to – spray cans or CS gas) or use such items prior to or during an Event.
 The venue of the Event may apply other and/or additional policies which apply to this article and the Event, which in that case also applies to the Event.
 Confiscated items will not be returned.

 8.2 Any Visitor who breaches this prohibition may moreover be refused entry or further access without any right to a refund of the amount of the Ticket, or may be removed from the Event and/or handed over to the police.
 The Organiser has the right to destroy the confiscated items.